facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 An emergency fund also provides a valuable psychological benefit: peace of mind.
 Knowing that you have a financial safety net in place can help reduce stress and anxiety, allowing you to enjoy your retirement years with greater confidence and security.

-Earmarking for Known Upcoming Purchases
+Earmarks for Upcoming Purchases

 In addition to preparing for the unexpected, earmarking assets can also be a powerful tool for planning and budgeting for anticipated large purchases.
 These might include: